scholarly-python-package/scholarly/README.md

 #### `get_citedby`

-Searches GScholar for other articles that cite this Publication and returns a Publication generator.
+Searches Google Scholar for other articles that cite this Publication and returns a Publication generator.

 #### `bibtex`